brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 ## Usage

-Use elm-spec-runner to run elm-spec suites from the command line in the [JSDOM](https://github.com/jsdom/jsdom) environment.
+Use elm-spec-runner to run elm-spec suites from the command line.

 ```
 $ elm-spec [options]
 ```

+By default, elm-spec executes a spec suite in [JSDOM](https://github.com/jsdom/jsdom).
+Note that while this is probably the fastest way to execute specs, JSDOM does have limitations.
+For example, JSDOM does not calculate layout positions for HTML elements, so any specs that describe layout in precise ways may fail unexpectedly.

+For the most realistic execution environment, you should run specs in a real browser.
+To run your specs in [Chromium](https://www.chromium.org/Home), simply provide `chromium` (or another valid value) for the `--browser` option.

 ### Options